 It’s also important to understand the different laws that apply to commercial vehicles.
-For example, large commercial trucks and tractors have special rules and regulations that apply on the federal and state level, which do not apply to the average driver.
-Commercial drivers have to maintain certain records, including hours of operation and other log books.
+For example, large commercial trucks and tractors have special rules and regulations that apply to the federal and state level, which do not apply to the average driver.
+Commercial drivers have to maintain certain records, including hours of operation and other logbooks.
 These can make the difference in your case, so you need to have an auto accident attorney who understands what the special rules are, what documents can impact the case, and how to collect and interpret all of the additional evidence.
 If your auto accident attorney is able to obtain and interpret the records kept by the commercial driver, then you may find that the driver was clearly negligent by not following the laws and rules that apply to commercial vehicles.

 There are also different law enforcement and regulatory agencies that are involved in commercial vehicle accidents.
 If you try to take on the case alone or work with a Clayton County, GA car accident lawyer who doesn’t understand the intricacies of commercial truck and tractor collisions, then you are unlikely to be as successful in your case as you might otherwise be.
 Other details that can be difficult for inexperienced attorneys and drivers including knowing who to file your lawsuit against and where to file it.
 You have to consider the fact that when commercial vehicles are involved in accidents, there may be multiple defendants.
 You need to establish who you’re filing the suit against, whether there is more than one defendant, and where to file based on where the company is and where the accident occurred.